abiwot/abiwot-kubeadm/NOTES.md

 - 5 x control-plane nodes => can suffer 2 nodes lost
 - 7 x control-plane nodes => can suffer 3 nodes lost

-Once you lose etcd quorum, that database goes into a read-only mode and not allowing any changes to your cluster to occur; until quorum is restored.
+Once you lose etcd quorum, that database goes into a read-only mode, not allowing any changes to your cluster to occur until quorum is restored.

 ##### Availability Zones (AZ) / Fault Domains (FD)